HPC-PREDICT/random_walker_segmenter_for_mri_4d_flow/README.md

 ==========================================================

-Random Walker Based 4D Flow MRI Segmentation Tool Version 0.0.1
+<br />Random Walker Based 4D Flow MRI Segmentation Tool
+<br />Version 0.0.1

 ==========================================================

-Created and tested with Python 3.6.6
+<br />Tested with Python 3.6.6
-Required extensions: mayavi, tkinter, PIL, pyamg
+<br />Required extensions: mayavi, tkinter, PIL, pyamg

 ==========================================================

-Brief file descriptions:
+<br />Brief file descriptions:
-random_walker_gui.py (defines the GUI and specifies the high level processing pipeline) (Main file to run). misc.py (defines helper functions such as data read functionsm normalization, etc.) random_walker_3D.py (extends the random walker algorithm from skimage with a similarity metric that takes into account intensities as well blood flow similarity.) random_walker_4D.py (same as random_walker_3D, but defines similarities in 4D.)
+<br />random_walker_gui.py (defines the GUI and specifies the high level processing pipeline) (Main file to run).
+<br />misc.py (defines helper functions such as data read functionsm normalization, etc.)
+<br />random_walker_3D.py (extends the random walker algorithm from skimage with a similarity metric that takes into account intensities as well blood flow similarity.)
+<br />random_walker_4D.py (same as random_walker_3D, but defines similarities in 4D.)

 ==========================================================

 Data paths are set as follows:
-The code is stored in this directory: basepath + '/code/random_walker/' The data is stored in this directory: basepath + '/data/data_source/'
+<br />The code is stored in this directory: basepath + '/code/random_walker/'
+<br />The data is stored in this directory: basepath + '/data/data_source/'

 ==========================================================